Featured

 Member: Bio:

-Elmer Santos Robofest Director, LTU Adjunct Professor of Computer Science
+Elmer Santos, Chairperson Robofest Director, LTU Adjunct Professor of Computer Science

 Scott Eisele Earned a Bachelor’s degree from Michigan State University and Master’s degree from Eastern Michigan University, both in the field of Industrial Arts Education.
 Taught in several school districts in Michigan, retiring in 2020 from the East China School District after 40 years of teaching.
 Started the first and only robotics team in St. Clair County in 2002 and participated in the FIRST Lego League and Robofest at the middle and high school levels.